JCON3DEV/brandingUpdate/README.md

 ### Referring to extensions

 Writing about extensions for both tags and event-forwarding capabilities follows the same format as dealing with common nouns.
-The name of the extension (proper noun) precedes the qualifier (either "tag" or "event-forwarding") followed by the word "extension".
+The name of the extension (a proper noun) precedes the qualifier (either "tag" or "event-forwarding") followed by the word "extension".
 For example: "the Adobe Privacy tag extension.
 This format can be seen in the following examples.

 | Original example | Updated sentence |
 | --- | --- |